 For those who live through a traumatic experience, the events that caused the trauma may end while leaving resounding impacts that continue to effect mental wellness for years to come.
 Researchers and care providers are still working to understand post-traumatic stress disorder, as its exact causes and ramifications can be somewhat elusive.
 Fortunately, as knowledge of PTSD has evolved, so too have treatment methods.
 No longer is treatment confined to only medication.
 PTSD treatment can include many other novel tactics that produce positive outcomes for patients.

-There are many specific techniques currently in use in PTSD treatment centers that can help sufferers of this debilitating condition cope with their symptoms and restore their quality of life.
+There are many specific techniques currently in use in residential mental health facilities that can help sufferers of this debilitating condition cope with their symptoms and restore their quality of life.
 Though curing PTSD altogether may be difficult, patients can learn healing techniques that allow them to better cope with their conditions.
 Keep reading to learn more about some of the tips that have proven useful for patients who are coping with PTSD.

 Get Moving